stackt52/bio-id/console-service/Writerside/topics/Overview.md

 The following are the publicly accessible services to client applications.

 Identity service
-: Handles source systems identity management functionalities such as authentication and authorization.
+: Handles source systems identity management functionalities such as `authentication` and `authorization`.

 Enrolment Service
-: Handles the registration of source systems client's basic demographic information together with their fingerprint images, and attached auxiliary IDs.
+: Handles the registration of source systems client's basic demographic information together with their fingerprint images, and attached `auxiliary IDs`.

 Search service
 : Handles the verification of clients using biometric fingerprints.